mds2/markdown-cv/mschuresko-resume.md

 statistics, bayesian statistics, machine learning, and a light touch of operations research.

+Research entailed applying ideas from algorithms and graph theory, in addition to more conventional control theoretic ideas, to solving low-level control problems involving multiple coordinating (swarming) robots.

 Degree is technically in the field of "Statistics and Stochastic Modeling"

 ## Publications

 A list is also available <https://scholar.google.co.uk/citations?hl=en&user=Jv0Km_gAAAAJ>

+## Other

+Often send (correct) solutions to the monthly IBM Research "Ponder This" puzzle.
+(Can be confirmed with a Google search for `"schuresko" ibm ponder` )

+Regularly sent solutions to the cs.cmu puzzle <https://www.cs.cmu.edu/puzzle/>
+back when it was still active.

+Participated with the team "The Additional Payphones" in the qualifying event for the 2020 Air Force sponsored "Hack a Sat" capture the flag contest
+<https://www.hackasat.com/> .
+Mostly focused on problems involving
+tracking, guidance, and controls and left the traditional hacking to the other team members.

 <!-- ### Footer